Puerto Rico senatorial district III: District profile

-In previous distributions, the territory covered by the Senatorial District III has changed.
-In 1983, the District included the municipalities of Isabela and Morovis.
-In the 1991 redistribution, Isabela was assigned to the District of Mayagüez and Morovis to the District of Guayama.
+In previous distributions, the territory covered by senatorial district III has changed.
+In 1983, the district included the municipalities of Isabela and Morovis.
+In the 1991 redistribution, Isabela was assigned to the district of Mayagüez and Morovis to the district of Guayama.
 Meanwhile Toa Alta was assigned to Arecibo.

-In the 2002 redistribution, Morovis was reassigned to the district while Toa Alta was reassigned to the District of Bayamón.
+In the 2002 redistribution, Morovis was reassigned to the district while Toa Alta was reassigned to the district of Bayamón.